gorenje/millieons.org/t/dog_fish_part_7.md

 Fish: Yes, exactly that.
 I explained to the Crab that I found it extremely rude what he had done and that, no I wasn't going to continue.
 The old Crab was surprised that I didn't want to continue my story!

-Dog: Have you tried sorting it out with the Crab?
+Dog: Have you tried talking it over with the Crab?

-Fish: Well strangely on the that day I found an [article](https://aeon.co/essays/the-psychologist-carl-rogers-and-the-art-of-active-listening) describing how someone who would constantly interrupt got over that since they understood it to be rude.
+Fish: Well strangely on the that very day I read an [article](https://aeon.co/essays/the-psychologist-carl-rogers-and-the-art-of-active-listening) describing how someone who would constantly interrupt got over that since they understood it to be rude.
+It described the situation perfectly.

 Dog: Did the Crab saying anything about that?

 Fish: Well he said he was going to write a response, but apparently there was no more power on his phone.

-Dog: Can happen.
+Dog: That can happen to the best of us!

 Fish: True, but on the other he did tell me whose fault it actually was.